Colorado health insurance

 - Colorado adopted the ACA’s Medicaid expansion.
 Growth in Medicaid coverage in Colorado is fourth highest in the nation.

 - Colorado has been generally supportive of the ACA and coverage expansion, and was a leader in health reform pre-ACA.

 - There are no longer any short-term health insurance plans available in Colorado.

 - Medicare enrollment in Colorado exceeded 938,000 as of mid-2020.

 - Colorado’s high-risk pool closed in 2014, once individual market plans became guaranteed issue.

 This page is dedicated to helping consumers quickly find health insurance resources in the state of Colorado.
-Here, you’ll find information about the many types of health insurance coverage available.
-You can find the basics of the Colorado health insurance marketplace and upcoming open enrollment period; a brief overview of Medicaid expansion in Colorado; a quick look at short-term health insurance availability in the state; statistics about state-specific Medicare rules; as well as a collection of Colorado health insurance resources for residents.
+Here, you’ll find information about the various types of health insurance coverage available in the state.
+You can find the basics of the Colorado health insurance marketplace/exchange (Connect for Health Colorado) and how open enrollment and special enrollment periods work for plans sold in the exchange; a brief overview of Medicaid expansion in Colorado; an explanation for why short-term health insurance is not available in the state; details about state-specific Medicare rules; as well as a collection of Colorado health insurance resources for residents.